toby-schonrock/rwthvpl1tests/README.md

 1. ~~VPL~~

 This project attempts to amend that by allowing:
-2. Local compilation
+1. Local compilation
-2. Use of your preffered IDE
+1. Use of your preffered IDE
-2. Use of static analysers
+1. Use of static analysers
-2. Hopefully clear and thorough tests
+1. Hopefully clear and thorough tests

 To use :
-3. Pull the project with the option "--recurse-submodules"
+1. Pull the project with the option "--recurse-submodules"
-3. Copy your implementations into the appropriate .c files in the src directory
+1. Copy your implementations into the appropriate .c files in the src directory
-3. run ./runtests.sh
+1. run ./runtests.sh

-Note: this is currently intended to be run on linux systems only
+Note: this is currently intended to be run on linux systems only.\
-Note: I have attempted to keep the code "spoiler free" meaning no generic solutions should be found in the testing code Feel free to contribute ~~and show the bus team what an assignment should look like~~
+Note: I have attempted to keep the code "spoiler free" meaning no generic solutions should be found in the testing code.\
+Feel free to contribute ~~and show the bus team what an assignment should look like~~